Seeed-Solution/Solution_IndoorPositioning_H5/README.md

           },
           "beacons": [
             {
-              "uuid": "74278BDA-B644-4520-8F0C-720EAF059935",
-              "major": 10001,
-              "minor": 19641,
+              "uuid": "74278BDA-B644-4520-8F0C-720EAF059935", // May not be used by server if matching by MAC "major": 10001, // May not be used "minor": 19641, // May not be used
               "x": 2.5,
               "y": 3.0,
               "txPower": -59, // Reference RSSI at 1m
               "displayName": "Entrance Beacon",
               "macAddress": "C3:00:00:3E:7D:DA" // CRITICAL: Must be the actual MAC or unique ID for backend matching.
-                                               // Populated from "MAC Address / Device ID" field in Miniprogram.
-                                               // If left blank in Miniprogram for an iOS-scanned/manual beacon, it will be an empty string here.
             }
             // ... more beacons
           ],
           "settings": {
             "signalPropagationFactor": 2.5
+            // other general settings from the config file might be stored here }
         }
-        }
         ```
-    *   A full example template can be viewed in the Web Frontend UI when loading the configuration.

 2.  **`server/server_runtime_config.json`**
     *   **Purpose:** Defines MQTT broker connection details, the backend server port, and Kalman filter parameters.
-    *   **Source:** Managed via the "Server Runtime Configuration" panel in the **Web Frontend UI**.
+    *   **Source:** Managed via the "Server Runtime Configuration" panel, accessed from the **"Tracker Mode Configuration" view** in the Web Frontend UI.
 It can also be created/edited manually on the server before the first run.
     *   **Example Structure:**
         ```json
         {